shrawankc11/chat-app/README.md

 ## To get started:-

 - clone the repo
-- install the required package
+- install the required package, run 'npm i'
 - test the app using 'npm run dev' or use the production version using 'npm run chat-app'

 More about Websockets(socket.io) at 👉https://socket.io